-I was born and raised in County Mayo, Ireland, and I'm now living on Boston’s North Shore.
-My fifth book, “Green Card & Other Essays” has just been published (Wising Up Press, 2019), and I am currently presenting and leading conversations on book-relevant topics of immigration.
+I was born and raised in County Mayo, Ireland, and I'm now living on Boston’s North Shore where my fifth book, “Green Card & Other Essays” has just been published (Wising Up Press, 2019).

 As well as writing, I lead wellness and creative writing workshops at various locations on the North Shore of Boston and throughout New England.

 Most recently, I've published and broadcast personal essays in various outlets, including NPR's WBUR station, "Boston Globe Magazine," "Salon," "Huffington Post," "Generation Emigration (The Irish Times) and “The Feminist Wire.”